bk1003/git_github/README.md

 # git_github
-First in git ad gituhb
+First in git and gituhb
+And thi is the 2nd modification